 Sofia Jernberg is one of the so-called Third Culture Kids.
 Following her childhood years in Ethiopia, she spent four years in Vietnam, attending the International School of Vietnam in Hanoi.
 At the age of ten, in Sweden, she discovered her interest in sounds well beyond Western music traditions, beginning to immerse herself into the works of Sidsel Endresen and Diamanda Galás.

-Jernberg studied jazz at the Fridhems Folk High School in Sweden and at the Gotland School of Music Composition (with Per Mårtensson and Henrik Strindberg).
-She is capable of wilfully using her voice as a multi-faceted instrument, cultivating an individual repertoire of sounds and eccentric techniques, for which she received the 2008 Jazz Award from the Royal Swedish Academy of Music.
+She studied jazz at the Fridhems Folk High School in Sweden and at the Gotland School of Music Composition (with Per Mårtensson and Henrik Strindberg).
+Sofia Jernberg is capable of wilfully using her voice as a multi-faceted instrument, cultivating an individual repertoire of sounds and eccentric techniques, for which she received the 2008 Jazz Award from the Royal Swedish Academy of Music.